danielabar/meblog/src/markdown/rails-enum-mysql-postgres.md

 VALUES ('Another plan', '2022-04-10 12:03:11', '2022-04-10 12:03:11', 'fortnight'))
 ```

 What's happening here is we've achieved data integrity at the database level with the use of the `enum` column type.
-However, for a good developer experience, we also need *application* level data integrity, i.e. we want ActiveRecord to tell us the model is invalid with a useful error message rather than having to catch a MySQL (or PostgreSQL) exception.
+However, ActiveRecord is not aware of the existence of the enum and so it's allowing a model to be created with invalid data.
+For a complete experience, we also need *application* level data integrity, i.e. we want ActiveRecord to tell us the model is invalid with a useful error message rather than having to catch a MySQL (or PostgreSQL) exception.
 This is what we'll cover in the next section.

 ## Model Validation